AltspaceVR/AltspaceSDK-wiki/Optimization/Optimizing-Geometry-Count.md

 Rendering a large number of geometries can also cause poor load-time performance.

-> Geometry Count represents all the geometries you have ever renderered into the scene, even if you stop using the geometry later in the app's lifetime.
+> Geometry Count currently represents all the geometries you have ever renderered into the scene, even if you stop using the geometry later in the app's lifetime.

 ## Causes
 High Geometry Count can be caused by poor re-use of geometries or if your app is continuously adding new geometries to the scene.